Andehist DM NR Syrup

 This medicine can pass into breast milk and may harm a nursing baby.
 Antihistamines and decongestants may also slow breast milk production.
 Do not use this medicine without a doctor's advice if you are breast-feeding a baby.

-How should I take Andehist DM NR Syrup (brompheniramine, dextromethorphan, and pseudoephedrine)?
+How should I take Andehist DM NR Syrup?

 Use exactly as directed on the label, or as prescribed by your doctor.
 Do not use in larger or smaller amounts or for longer than recommended.
 Cough or cold medicine is usually taken only for a short time until your symptoms clear up.